Get Out & Play: How Often do Preschoolers Play Outside with Their Parents?

 - 49 percent lower if the mother was Asian, 41 percent lower if the mother was black and 20 percent lower if the mother was Hispanic, compared to white mothers

-- 18 percent lower if the mother worked part time and 30 percent if the mother worked full time, compared to mothers who did not work outside the home
+- 18 percent lower if the mother worked part-time and 30 percent if the mother worked full time, compared to mothers who did not work outside the home

 The researchers made a correlation between a mother’s employment status and how much a child plays with her outside, finding that logistics and time keep children from playing outside.
 Researchers found no evidence that excessive screen time was related to reduced outdoor activity.
 The National Association for Sport and Physical Education recommends at least 60 minutes of physical activity each day.